 Can I get pregnant from masturbation with another, anal sex, or dry humping?

-This comes down to two variables.
-In all three situations, what matters is if there was semen involved and if it touched your vagina.
-Even if there is no penetration involved in the sex, if semen comes in contact with your vagina on fingers, clothing or any other object, pregnancy can occur.
-The chances in this case, are again, decreased, if clothing was involved the chance of pregnancy is even lower, nigh on nonexistent, but not impossible.
-If there was no semen, or precum, there is no chance of pregnancy.
+In these types of situations, what matters is if there was semen involved and if it touched your vagina.
+Even if there is no penetration involved in the sex, if semen comes in contact with your vagina on fingers or any other object, pregnancy can occur.
+The chances in this case, are again, drastically decreased, if clothing was involved the chance of pregnancy is even lower, nigh on nonexistent, but not impossible.
+If there was no semen or precum, there is no chance of pregnancy.

 We had sex in water, am I pregnant?

-While sperm can survive in water for a short time, unless the ejaculation occurred within your body, chances are very slim you are pregnant.
-If the semen was inside of you, the sex being within water will have no effect on your chances of pregnancy.
+Sperm is destroyed rather quickly in water due to osmotic shock, so unless the ejaculation occurred within your body, chances are very slim you are pregnant.
+If the semen was inside of you, the sex being within water will have no effect on your chances of getting pregnant.

-Still have questions?
-Drop me a comment.
+Still have questions about your chances of getting pregnant?
+Still asking, “am I pregnant?”
+Drop me a comment, read in-depth about pregnancy probability statistics, or try our pregnancy chances quiz.
 Coming up next, when should you take a pregnancy test?

 You may find riveting in the meantime: